input-output-hk/cardano-sl/wallet-new/docs/updates.md

       /api/v1/update/download:
         post:
           description: >
-           Download the latest available update.
+           Download the requested update.
+If the input `WalletSoftwareUpdate` is not the current update anymore, an error is returned.
            Streams the progress as a chunked HTTP response.
+          parameters:
+            - name: body
+              in: body
+              required: true
+              schema:
+                $ref: '#/definitions/WalletSoftwareUpdate'
+          consumes:
+            - application/json;charset=utf-8
           produces:
             - application/octet-stream
           responses:
             '204':
               description: 'The download has started.'
+            '422':
+              description: 'Invalid update provided.'
       /api/v1/update/skip:
         put:
-          description: Skip the available update.
+          description: >
+            Skip the update.
+If the input `WalletSoftwareUpdate` is not the current update anymore, the request is simply ignored.
           produces:
             - application/json;charset=utf-8
           responses: